Historical and philosophical contexts of the calculus of variations

 Why do we find the principle of least action problematic?

-One reason is the question: Given that we are at the initial position A, how can we know that we will be at B after time T?
+The first is the question: Given that we are at the initial position A, how can we know that we will be at B after time T?
 This can be resolved by realising that when we solve the Euler–Lagrange equations, we have not been told what the initial velocity is, and have the freedom to choose it such that the final position will be B. Thus, one can convert between an IVP and a BVP: this is the approach taken with the shooting method for solving BVP numerically.

 Acknowledgements